 - If you have plenty of RAM and don't use memory dumps, disable the page file altogether.
 Caveat: some programs, such as Adobe, do not work without a page file; in this case set the minimally allowed page file on the hard disk.

-- If you don't have a lot of RAM and your system does need a page file, place it on the hard disk.
+- If you don't have a lot of RAM and your system needs a page file, place it on the hard disk.
 If you have two physical disks installed, put the page file on the non-system disk for better performance.

 ← Go back